-Over the years of talking to different people about relationship and marriage, I’ve noticed several common traits in people’s motivation to be in a relationship.
+Over the years of talking to different people about relationships and marriage, I’ve noticed several common traits in people’s motivation to be in a relationship.
 I’m sure each one of us can relate to one of them thinking about our own relationships at some point in time.

-These common traits are: emotions (love, excitement, affection, care, connection, etc.); fear of loneliness; having a role or a status of a boyfriend or girlfriend (feeling of belonging); support of specific needs (accommodation, financial support, emotional support, etc.).
+These common traits are emotions (love, excitement, affection, care, connection, etc.); fear of loneliness; having a role or a status of a boyfriend or girlfriend (feeling of belonging); support of specific needs (accommodation, financial support, emotional support, etc.).

 Four Motives for Starting a Relationship

 Let’s look at these four motivations for starting a relationship, all of them are legitimate and fair, and all of them have one fundamental thing in common: they start with self-deficiency.

 We are lacking happiness, we feel lonely or needy for attention and love, we are afraid to be ourselves and want to jump into a role of a boyfriend/girlfriend to be someone, and finally, we just need to survive and want someone else to take care of us.

 Then we start dating and we start sensing if the other person is giving in and allowing us to source what we are lacking.
 If this is the case, we consider it to be a successful relationship and progress with it.

 However, if the other person becomes resistant to providing us with what we are looking for, we resent, depress, increase our efforts to get it, victimizing ourselves, or just leave blaming the other person for failing the relationship.